StewartJingga/currency-fraction-test/README.md

-# Project Title
+# Rupiah Fraction Calculator

-This a program written using ReactJS to calculate the minimum number of rupiahs needed to make an amount inputted by user
+This is a program written using ReactJS to calculate the minimum number of rupiahs needed to make an amount inputted by user

 ### Prerequisites